iConFormer: Dynamic Parameter-Efficient Tuning with Input-Conditioned Adaptation: Experiments

-Table~\ref{instance:coco} presents the instance segmentation results on the COCO dataset. iConFormer demonstrates significant performance gains by training only 2.78\% of the total backbone parameters, surpassing both existing adapter-based methods and full fine-tuning.
-Specifically, it achieves a 0.8\% improvement in $\text{AP}_{box}$ and a 0.7\% improvement in $\text{AP}_{mask}$ compared to full fine-tuning.
-These results effectively reveal the advantages of the proposed method and demonstrate its superiority over full fine-tuning in terms of both storage efficiency and performance.
+\paragraph{Instance Segmentation} Table~\ref{instance:coco} presents the instance segmentation results on the COCO dataset.
+Our method demonstrates significant performance gains by training only 2.78\% of the total backbone parameters, surpassing both existing adapter-based methods and FFT.
+Specifically, it achieves 1.0\% improvement in $\text{AP}_{box}$ and 0.9\% improvement in $\text{AP}_{mask}$ compared to the FFT.
+These results reveal the advantages of the proposed method and demonstrate its superiority over the FFT in terms of both storage efficiency and performance.
 Additionally, these findings suggest that iConFormer optimizes resource utilization through its dynamic kernel approach.